i05nagai/memorandum/language/english_speaking.md

     * to make a formal request to someone in authority, to a court of law, or to God
         * petition for
             * More and more couples are petitioning for divorce.
+* pet
+    * have a pet
+        * do you have any pets?
+    * keep a pet
+        * tenants aren't allowed to keep pets
+        * many species of parrot can be kept as pets
+    * make good/ideal pets
+        * be good or be very good as pets
+        * do rabbits make good pets?
+    * a domestic/household pet
+        * cats ans
 * detainee
     * someone kept in prision, esp. for policitcal reason
     * a political detainee